massimocaprinali/cloud-foundry-public/monitoring_logging_cloud_foundry_apps.md

 For more information about how to monitor CF applications, see [Monitoring Cloud Foundry metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-monitor-cf-sysdig).

 CF applications can configure and expose metrics that can be monitored using SysDig.
-For more information, see [Cloud Foundry Applications Metrics](/docs/observability-monitoring?topic=observability-monitoring-overview).
+For more information, see [Monitoring Cloud Foundry metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-monitor-cf-sysdig).